elfmz/far2l/README.md

 ninja -j$(sysctl -n hw.logicalcpu)
 ```

-To build without WX backend (console version only): change -DUSEWX=yes to -DUSEWX=no
+To build without WX backend (console version only): change -DUSEWX=yes to -DUSEWX=no also in this case dont need to install libwxgtk\*-dev package

 To save space by exluding support of East Asian codepages set: add -DEACP=no

 To build with Python plugin: add argument -DPYTHON=yes